 Yes!
 We welcome lots of teams.
 Each team needs a different team leader, who is tracked and identified by his/her email address.
 Team leaders may not lead more than one team.
 Also remember, we track each project by unique email address.
 If submitting more than one project, team leaders and members must use different email addresses.

 You can spend as much time working on it as you like, but we suggest devoting at least 90 minutes to toolkit activities and background work and 90 minutes to innovating and submitting.
-This includes creating your commercial storyboard.
+This includes creating your storyboard and commercial.

 Innovation Days are community events that pair students and volunteers in a day of learning, preparing student teams to participate in World Series of Innovation.
 To learn more about hosting an Innovation Day, contact email@example.com.